beca-g/CV/README.md

 When the dust from the pandemic settled and business at Misfit Fashions started to pick up again, I returned after being on furlough, alongside my manager.
 We went from a seven-person team to just two.
 Despite the heavy workload and pressure we successfully maintained all accounts.
 I took control of all new business, producing up to 350,000 garments a week - just 30% less than pre-pandemic.
 My positive, can-do attitude paired with my strong organisational and time management allowed me to excel at handling this large, stressful workload alone.

+### Problem Solver

+During my time in Fashion I developed a very keen eye for recongnising problems early and finding solutions fast.
+The enjoyment I get from fixing a problem was at the core of my decision in becoming a developer.
+I get engrossed in barriers and bugs that inevitably arise within a project and love working to unblock them.
+I have found my commitment to this skill in particular has been a considerable advantage for me whilst studying software development.

 ### Drive

 I’m highly motivated, and unafraid of a challenge.
 I completed the 12-week Makers Academy coding bootcamp as a remote student which required an incredible amount discipline, focus and a large dose of self-belief.